jpivarski-talks/2022-08-03-codas-hep-columnar-tutorial/README.md

-# Materials for CoDaS-HEP 2022 Columnar Data Analysis tutorial
+# Materials for CoDaS-HEP 2023 Columnar Data Analysis tutorial

-This repository contains three notebooks on [columnar data analysis](https://indico.cern.ch/event/1151367/timetable/#41-columnar-data-analysis), presented at CoDaS-HEP at 12:30pm on August 3, 2022 by Jim Pivarski and Ioana Ifrim.
+This repository contains three notebooks on [columnar data analysis](https://indico.cern.ch/event/1287965/timetable/#41-columnar-data-analysis), presented at CoDaS-HEP at 13:30pm on July 20, 2022 by Jim Pivarski and Ioana Ifrim.

 ## How to participate